Internet Dangers Statistics: A Look At The Internet’s Dark Side

 63. The cybersecurity market’s indicator, ‘Estimated Cost of Cybercrime,’ has continuously increased over the past few years. (source)

-64. The average cost of cybercrime for an organization is at $13 million.
+64. The average cost of cybercrime for an organization is $13 million.
 This is an increase of $1.4 million from the previous years. (source)

 65. In the last 12 months, 39% of UK businesses identified a cyber attack, remaining consistent with previous years. (source)